Eclipse-SDV-Hackathon-Accenture/maestro-challenge/scenarios/intelligent_orchestrator_use_case/ankaios_resource_statistics_app/README.md

 ## Run

-You can also run the workload for testing without Ankaios for testing, by running it with the following command and settings:
+You can also run the workload without Ankaios for testing, by running it with the following command and settings:

 ```shell
 docker run --rm -d --name resource_monitor --privileged --pid host --hostname resource_monitor -p 25555:25555 <your_registry_path>/maestro_resource_monitor:latest